huggingface/transformers/docs/source/add_new_model.md

 - learn how to integrate python utilities like `black`, `isort`, `make fix-copies` into a library to always ensure clean and readable code.

-We are obviously also more than happy if you want to add a model which can not be found in the "calls-for-model-addition" folder.
+We are also more than happy if you want to add a model that can not be found in the "calls-for-model-addition" folder.
 The following sections explain in detail how to add a new model.
 It might also be very helpful to check-out already added models to see if those resemble the model you would like to add [here](https://github.com/huggingface/transformers/pulls?q=is%3Apr+label%3A%22PR+for+Model+Addition%22+is%3Aclosed).